You are here

-A device which allows the user to adjust the tonality of a sound source by boosting or attenuating a specific range of frequencies.
-Equalisers are available in the form of shelf equalisers, parametric equalisers and graphic equalisers - or as a combination of these basic forms.
+A device which allows the user to adjust the tonality of a sound source by boosting or attenuating specific ranges of frequencies.
+Equalisers are available in the form of shelf equalisers, parametric equalisers and graphic equalisers — or as a combination of these basic forms. (cf Filter)

 A means of describing the intrinsic electronic noise at the output of an amplifier in terms of an equivalent input noise, taking into account the amplifier’s gain.

 To remove recorded material from an analogue tape, or to remove digital data from any form of storage media.

 A variant of the SATA interface, called eSATA (with the 'e' standing for 'external'), permits the connection of external hard drives -- see SATA.

 A control protocol developed by Euphonix which operates at high-speed over an Ethernet connection.
 It is used between control surfaces and DAW computers to convey information about the positions of faders, knobs, and buttons and to carry display information.

 A modular synthesizer format developed by Doepfer in the mid-1990s for its A‑100 system, but which has since become a standard format embraced by most modular synth manufacturers.
 It uses 3U high panels to accommodate standard Eurocard-size electronics, with 3.5mm plugs for patching and a +/-12V dual-rail power supply (sometimes with a separate 5V rail) connected via a ribbon cable.